ElizPN/music-news/README.md

 The project has been deployed and can be accessed at [Music news](https://music-news-ozaqgn8tl-lizas-projects-35e77909.vercel.app/login)

-This repository contains a project developed as part of a technical task focusing on showcasing ReactJS abilities and [Next.js](https://nextjs.org/) proficiency.
+This repository contains a project developed as part of a technical task focusing on showcasing ReactJS and [Next.js](https://nextjs.org/) proficiency.
 The project consists of two main parts: a Fake Login page and a Personal Blog Site.

-## Getting Started
+## Functionality
+###  Fake Login

+Pure CSS: Utilizes CSS (or a CSS preprocessor) for styling with subtle animations for UI interactions (e.g., hover, focus, active).
+Fake Loading: Implements simulated loading effect upon clicking the sign-in button, altering the button's text to "Signing in..." and incorporating a loading spinner.
+Handle Errors: Displaying an error message if the user enters incorrect information. localStorage Usage: Checking if the user is already logged in with localStorage and redirects to the homepage at /posts.
+HTML5 Semantic Elements: Proper implementation of HTML5 semantic elements (e.g., section, h1, button, p, form, label, input).

+###  Posts Page
+Homepage
+Displayed a list of blog posts with their title and summary.
+Each blog post in the list is clickable, redirecting the user to the post's detail page.
+API Integration
+Fetch posts for the blog from https://jsonplaceholder.typicode.com/posts.
+Implemented server-side rendering (SSR) for fetching posts.

+###  Post Detail Page

+Displayed the full content of the blog post, including the title, content, date, and picture.
+Included a back button to return to the homepage.

+###  Bonus Challenges
+Implemented pagination.
+Added a search feature on the homepage to filter posts by title.
+Implemented a simple comment system on the post detail page, allowing users to submit comments using the provided API.

+## If you want to run it locally

+Clone the project

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev